Martin-Ivanc/Trinity-Crossbow-Cutter/README.md

 # BOM

-Most of the design have the same bom as original but I added M3 square nuts for extruder mounting
+Most of the design has the same bom as original but I added M3 square nuts for extruder mounting

 Longer M3x16 BHCS or SHCS screws for extruder mouting